 Objetive: to offer students the theoretical and practical tools to make and produce documentaries, linear or expanded, that offer a renewed look at the different aspects and problems of reality.
 And also, to train the student in everything related to the state of contemporary documentary in the industrial and academic sector.

-Teaching staff: filmmakers such as Virginia García del Pino, Eva Valiño, Diana Toucedo, Andrés Duque, Elías León Siminiani, Fernando Franco, Jorge Caballero and Ricardo Íscar, and university professors such as Román Gubern, Josep Maria Català, Vanesa Fernández, Marta Selva, Carmen Ávalos, Carlos Muguiro, Josetxo Cerdán and Gonzalo de Pedro.
+Teaching staff: filmmakers such as Virginia García del Pino, Eva Valiño, Diana Toucedo, Andrés Duque, Elías León Siminiani, Fernando Franco, Jorge Caballero and Ricardo Íscar, and PhDs such as Román Gubern, Josep Maria Català, Vanesa Fernández, Marta Selva, Ingrid Guardiola, Virginia Luzón, Carmen Ávalos, Carlos Muguiro, Josetxo Cerdán and Gonzalo de Pedro.

 Course fee: 6,900 euros.